 All the laboratory consolidated undrained (CU) and unconsolidated undrained (UU) triaxial tests were performed in accordance with the American Society for Testing and Materials (ASTM) standard procedures.
-The Port's design team used the procedures ASTM D 2850 "Standard Test Method for Unconsolidated Undrained Compressive Strength of Cohesive Soils in Triaxial Compression" to determine UU strength: and ASTM D 4767 "Standard Test Method for Consolidated Undrained Compressive Strength of Cohesive Strength of Cohesive Strength properties.
+The Port's design team used the procedures ASTM D 2850 "Standard Test Method for Unconsolidated Undrained Compressive Strength of Cohesive Soils in Triaxial Compression" to determine UU strength: and ASTM D 4767 "Standard Test Method for Consolidated Undrained Compressive Strength of Cohesive Soils in Triaxial Compression" to determine CU strength properties.